xiaoxi-yan/precision-smart-sample-size/README.md

 If you have used the precision based sample size calculator, please also cite:
-Yan, X., Ghosh,P., and Chakraborty, B., 'Sample size calculation based on precision for pilot sequential multiple assignment randomised trial (SMART).'
+'Yan, X., Ghosh, P., & Chakraborty, B. (2020).
+Sample size calculation based on precision for pilot sequential multiple assignment randomized trial (SMART).
+Biometrical Journal.'